Tasman Peninsula Rock Climbing

 Get a map, and drive from Hobart.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tasman Peninsula:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tasman Peninsula:

 Featured Route For Tasman Peninsula